liferay/liferay-docs/develop/tutorials/articles/111-customizing/05-overriding-language-keys.markdown

 module's existing resource bundle.
 You'll aggregate them in such a way to give preference to your new language key values.

-For example, this resource bundle loader component  aggregates the current bundle's resource bundle with the `com.liferay.blogs.web` modules resource bundle and applies it to the `com.liferay.blogs.web` module.
+For example, the following resource bundle loader component aggregates the current bundle's resource bundle with the `com.liferay.blogs.web` module's resource bundle and applies them to the `com.liferay.blogs.web` module.

     @Component(
     	immediate = true,